Military of the Warring States: Crossbow

-In terms of archaeological evidence, crossbow locks made of cast bronze have been found in China dating to around 650 BC.
+In terms of archaeological evidence, crossbow trigger locks made of cast bronze have been found in China dating to around 650 BC.
 They have also been found in Tombs 3 and 12 at Qufu, Shandong, previously the capital of Lu, and date to 6th century BC.
 Bronze crossbow bolts dating from the mid-5th century BC have been found at a Chu burial site in Yutaishan, Jiangling County, Hubei Province.
 Other early finds of crossbows were discovered in Tomb 138 at Saobatang, Hunan Province, and date to mid-4th century BC.
 It's possible that these early crossbows used spherical pellets for ammunition.
 A Western-Han mathematician and music theorist, Jing Fang (78-37 BC), compared the moon to the shape of a round crossbow bullet.
 Zhuangzi also mentions crossbow bullets.

 The earliest Chinese documents mentioning a crossbow were texts from the 4th to 3rd centuries BC attributed to the followers of Mozi.
-This source refers to the use of a giant crossbow between the 6th and 5th centuries BC, corresponding to the late Spring and Autumn Period.
+This source refers to the use of a giant crossbow between the 6th and 5th centuries BC, corresponding to the late Spring and Autumn period.
 Sun Tzu's The Art of War (first appearance dated between 500 BC to 300 BC) refers to the characteristics and use of crossbows in chapters 5 and 12 respectively, and compares a drawn crossbow to 'might.'

-The state of Chu favorited elite armoured crossbow units known for their endurance, and were capable of marching 160 km 'without resting.'
-Wei's elite forces were capable of marching over 40 km in one day while wearing heavy armour, a large crossbow with 50 bolts, a helmet, a side sword, and three days worth of rations.
+The state of Chu favoured Elite armoured crossbowmen known for their endurance, and were capable of marching 160 km 'without resting.'
+Wei's elite forces, the Wei Wuzu, were capable of marching over 40 -50 km in one day while wearing heavy armour, equipped with a large crossbow with 50 bolts, a helmet, two swords, a halberd and three days worth of rations.
 Those who met these standards earned an exemption from corvée labor and taxes for their entire family.

 Repeating crossbow

-According to the Wu-Yue Chunqiu (history of the Wu-Yue War), written in the Eastern Han dynasty, the repeating crossbow was invented during the Warring States Period by a Mr. Qin from the State of Chu.
-This is corroborated by the earliest archaeological evidence of repeating crossbows, which was excavated from a Chu burial site at Tomb 47 at Qinjiazui, Hubei Province, and has been dated to the 4th century BC, during the Warring States Period (475 - 220 BC).
+According to the Wu-Yue Chunqiu (history of the Wu-Yue War), written in the Eastern Han dynasty, the repeating crossbow was invented during the Warring States period by a Mr. Qin from the State of Chu.
+This is corroborated by the earliest archaeological evidence of repeating crossbows, which was excavated from a Chu burial site at Tomb 47 at Qinjiazui, Hubei Province, and has been dated to the 4th century BC, during the Warring States period (475 - 220 BC).
 Unlike repeating crossbows of later eras, the ancient double shot repeating crossbow uses a pistol grip and a rear pulling mechanism for arming.
 The Ming repeating crossbow uses an arming mechanism which requires its user to push a rear lever upwards and downwards back and forth.
 Although hand held repeating crossbows were generally weak and required additional poison, probably Aconitine, for lethality, much larger mounted versions appeared during the Ming dynasty.

 The invention of the repeating crossbow has often been attributed to Zhuge Liang but he in fact had nothing to do with it.
 This misconception is based on a record attributing improvements to the multiple bolt crossbows to him.